-Need-based Non-need-based

-(Include non-need-based (Exclude non-need-based

-aid use to meet need.) aid use to meet need.)
+H1 Need-based \$ (Include non-need-based aid used to meet need.)
+Non-need- based \$ (Exclude non-need- based aid used to meet need.)

-\$ \$

-Scholarships/Grants
+H1 Scholarships/Grants

-Federal
+H1 Federal

-State (i.e., all states, not only the state in

-which your institution is located)
+H1 State (i.e., all states, not only the state in which your institution is located)

-Institutional: Endowed scholarships,

-annual gifts and tuition funded grants,

-awarded by the college, excluding athletic

-aid and tuition waivers (which are
+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-reported below).

-Scholarships/grants from external sources

-(e.g., Kiwanis, National Merit) not

-awarded by the college
+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

-Total Scholarships/Grants
+H1 Total Scholarships/Grants \$0 \$0

-Self-Help
+H1 Self-Help

-Student loans from all sources (excluding
+H1 Student loans from all sources (excluding parent loans)

-parent loans)

-Federal Work-Study
+H1 Federal Work-Study

-State and other (e.g., institutional) work-
+H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

-study/employment (Note: Excludes

-Federal Work-Study captured above.)

-Total Self-Help
+H1 Total Self-Help \$0 \$0

+H1 Other

-Parent Loans
+H1 Parent Loans

-Tuition Waivers
+H1 Tuition Waivers

-Note: Reporting is optional.
-Report tuition

-waivers in this row if you choose to report

-them.
-Do not report tuition waivers
+Reporting is optional.
+Report tuition waivers in this row if you choose to report them.
+Do not report tuition waivers elsewhere.

-elsewhere.

-Athletic Awards
+H1 Athletic Awards

-H2.
 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
 Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

-First-time Full-time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2016 cohort) 215 b) Number of students in line a who applied for need-based financial aid c) Number of students in line b who were determined to have financial need d) Number of students in line c who were awarded any financial aid e) Number of students in line d who were awarded any need-based scholarship or grant aid f) Number of students in line d who were awarded any need-based self-help aid g) Number of students in line d who were awarded any non-need-based scholarship or grant aid h) Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) % % % j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) \$ \$ \$ k) Average need-based scholarship or grant award of those in line e \$ \$ \$ 1) Average need-based self-help award ( excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ \$ \$ m) and private alternative loans) of those in line f who were awarded a need- ¢ based loan \$ \$ \$
+H2 First-time Full-time Freshmen Full-time Undergraduate (Incl.
+Fresh.)
+Less Than Full-time Undergraduate H2 Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2016 cohort) H2 b) Number of students in line a who applied for need-based financial aid H2 c) Number of students in line b who were determined to have financial need

+-1\ North and Astrolanta in Englanda control of any 1 H2 a) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of ľ students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 i) The average financial aid package of those in line d. , Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 Average need-based scholarship and grant award of k) those in line e H2 I) Average need-based self-help award (excluding PLUS ľ loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) n) Average need-based loan (excluding PLUS loans, '' unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan